mridul-7149/InterviewQuestion/README.md

 In ASP.NET Core, middleware is a software component that processes HTTP requests and responses.
 During this processing, middleware components are arranged in a sequence called a pipeline, which follows a chaining system.
 Each middleware can handle the request and response or pass control to the next middleware in the pipeline.

-Question **What Is Dependency Injection   and its  Types**
+Question **What Is Dependency Injection   and its  Types** In ASP.NET Core, Dependency Injection (DI) is a design pattern that allows for decoupling of components, making the application more modular, testable, and maintainable
+**Constructor Injection (Most Common in ASP.NET Core) Setter Injection (Property Injection)
+Method Injection**